HackingPolitics/hp-backend/doc/structure.md

 ## DataPersisters

 * Symfony autoregisters the DataPersisters in the src-directory
-* ApiPlatform uses its ChainDataPersister to call all other registered persisters
+* ApiPlatform uses its _ChainDataPersister_ to call all other registered persisters
 * the first persister that supports the given resource is called, the others are skipped (unless Resumable), so $em->flush is not called twice, see below
+* _UserDataPersister_, _CouncilDataPersister_ and _ProjectDataPersister_ wrap
-* UserDataPersister wraps the DoctrinePersister, not decorate it.
-This means the original DoctrinePersister is not called for those two resources, so we cannot decorate it to trigger pre/post persist events
+  the _DoctrinePersister_, not decorate it.
+This means the original _DoctrinePersister_ is not called for those resources, so we cannot decorate it to trigger pre/post persist events